Scooterpaws

 Cats are territorial, so your new garden might already be claimed by a neighbor's cat.
 Your cat may feel uneasy about this.
 Stay with your cat initially for reassurance and to deter confrontations.
 Gardening activities can help establish territory.
 Expect some hissing and posturing as the cats settle things.
 If you suspect your cat was in a fight, check for bites and see a vet promptly to prevent infection.

-Monitor their behavior
+Monitor your cat's behavior

 After the move, closely monitor your cat for any signs of stress or behavioral changes.
 Different eating habits, hiding, or excessive grooming can indicate anxiety.
 If you notice any concerning behaviors, consult your vet for advice.
-They may suggest ways to help your cat adjust, such as pheromone sprays or calming treats.
+They may suggest ways to help your cat adjust, such as pheromone plugins or calming treats.

 Smooth travels!